mvolkmann/blog/src/zig.md

 Cons of Zig include:

 - not yet 1.0
-- no package manager yet
+- manual memory management is somewhat tedious
 - tedious string handling
 - labeled `break` syntax is odd
 - no checking for use of variables with `undefined` value